jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 This option is very similar to a pre-signed URLs, but allows the client application to upload a file using an HTTP POST request.
 From the S3 documentation:

- Amazon S3 supports HTTP POST requests so that users can upload content directly to Amazon S3.
+> Amazon S3 supports HTTP POST requests so that users can upload content directly to Amazon S3.
 By using POST, end users can authenticate requests without having to pass data through a secure intermediary node that protects your credentials.
 Thus, HTTP POST has the potential to reduce latency.

-I decided to try this option because of the issue with `Tagging` and pre-signed URLs.
+I decided to try this option because of the issues with `Tagging` and pre-signed URLs.
 The pre-signed POST supports the parameters expected by the `PutObject` operation.
 Let's see how it works:

 First, let's add a new function to the `serverless.yaml` file: